disha-22/disha-22.github.io/_projects/bio.md

 <h4>Bioinformatics Pipeline applied to Transcriptomics: From Quality Control to Functional Analysis</h4>

-An extremely challenging project that helped me get an understanding of the bioinformatics pipeline used when dealing with DNA microarray data.
+An extremely challenging project that helped me get an understanding of the Bioinformatics pipeline used for DNA microarray data.
-Using the knowledge and confidence gained from this internship, I am now trying out variations of the pipeline used and teaching a workshop to introduce high school students to Bioinformatics.
+With the knowledge and confidence gained from this internship, I am now trying out variations of the pipeline used in the internship to further deepen my understanding of Bioinformatics.
+And I am sharing my passion by introducing high school students to Bioinformatics via an online workshop.

 <hr>